jaynal83/edeR/README.md

 edeR
 ====

-Email Data Extraction Using R
+R package to extract Email Data that can be utilized for network analysis purposes